Category: Mauritanië 2014

 GTA: Nouakchott

-28 March 2014 ~ On the morning of my sisters’ birthday, I meet a couple from Bretagne, named Simon and Valerie.
-Their great passion is west-African music.
-Their main reason for coming to this part of the world is to interview and record West-African artists and others in the music industry.
-They are looking for an American, who supposedly lives in Nouakchott and records local artists.
-It sounds interesting, but it ends up leading to by far the craziest day of my life…
+On the morning of my sisters’ birthday, I meet a couple from Bretagne, named Simon and Valerie.
+She works as an independent fashion designer, and he works on the local water quality authority.
+Their great passion, however, is west-African music.
+Their main reason for coming to this part of the world is to interview and…

 To the place of the winds

-27 March 2014 ~ For the most part, this is a thoroughly uninspiring city; it was a fisherman’s village of only a few hundred people until the 1950’s, when Mauritania became independent.
-Since it had always tagged along as the most neglected colony within the colossal French West Africa, it had never needed a capital, or much of anything approaching a center of organisation.
-So when the country became independent, it needed a new capital, and fast.
-Someone, somewhere decided that the little fishing village of Nouakchott, or “windy place”, should become the capital.
+For the most part, this is a thoroughly uninspiring city; it was a fisherman’s village of only a few hundred people until the 1950’s, when Mauritania became independent.
+Since it had always tagged along as the most neglected colony within the colossal French West Africa, it had never needed a capital, or much of anything…

 A fairy tale with an anti-climax

-25 & 26 March 2014 ~ I’m curious about the dinner invitation by Coumba, the sister of the bride at yesterday’s wedding.
+I’m curious about the dinner invitation by Coumba, the sister of the bride at yesterday’s wedding.
 Cora calls her for me, and as luck would have it, Coumba can make it tomorrow evening.
-The following day, Edgar and Katie invite Adrian and me to join them on a trip to an oasis, about 50 kilometers from Atar, called Terjit.
-Apparently it’s located in a ravine.
-Having already seen a stunning palm oasis in a ravine in Morocco (a Ait Mansour), I’m not terribly excited.
-As it turns out, my scepticism was completely unjustified; Terjit oasis is one of the most stunning places I’ve ever seen.
+The following day, Edgar and Katie invite Adrian and me to join them on a trip to an oasis, about 50 kilometers…

 Happily ever after